Zero Click Web Surfing

 How many clicks or keystrokes did it take you to get to Low End Mac?

-In this article I want to look at a few ways of eliminating keystrokes and clicks so that you can be efficient.
+In this article I want to look at a few ways of eliminating keystrokes and clicks so that you can be more efficient.

 The main built-in way of reducing typing in browsers is bookmarks.
 By adding a bookmark, you can select a site with a single click-drag-select.
 In my case that would reduce my number of clicks from nine to two: one to open iCab, and one to select the bookmark.

 Which way is faster?
-I haven't done time tests, but my guess is that I can type much faster than I can select a bookmark.
+I haven’t done time tests, but my guess is that I can type much faster than I can select a bookmark.
 The problem with using a bookmark is that I have to select that bookmark from all the others in my list.
 That involves scanning all the options, which takes time.
-My dad, for example, has about 100 bookmarks all in a single list.
-I'm sure that it takes him more time to select a bookmark than it does for me to type.
-Any time you have a menu that is longer than your screen, you end up wasting a lot of time scrolling.

 The next best thing to speed up bookmarks would be to use the built-in organization.
 By using folders to organize your bookmarks, you can make it much quicker to navigate through lots of bookmarks.
 For example, you could put Low End Mac, MacInTouch, MacNN, and the other Mac sites you visit into a Mac folder.
 With a lot of bookmarks, such a hierarchical listing will be much faster than a flat one.

 I could reduce it to one click if I set iCab to use Low End Mac as my home page.
 If you have never set your homepage preference, do it now!
-There's no reason to start with a web page that you don't want to visit.
-Besides, using LEM as your homepage helps support the site (instead of giving advertising revenue to some large corporation that had the leverage to be the default for your browser).
+There’s no reason to start with a web page that you don’t want to visit.
+Besides, using Low End Mac as your homepage helps support the site (instead of giving advertising revenue to some large corporation that had the leverage to be the default for your browser).

-My favorite number of clicks to get to Low End Mac is zero.
+Performa 630My favorite number of clicks to get to Low End Mac is zero.
 Rather than manually opening up my web browser and checking my email every morning, I have my Quadra do it for me.
-There are a lot of ways to do this, but let me describe a way that costs $0, since that is often popular with low-end users.
+There are a lot of ways to do this, but let me describe a way that costs nothing, since that is often popular with low-end users.

-I use three things to automatically get my email and favorite web sites: AppleScript, iDo Script Scheduler, and Auto Power On/Off (from System 7.5).
+I use three things to automatically get my email and favorite websites: AppleScript, iDo Script Scheduler, and Auto Power On/Off (from System 7.5).

-My AppleScript is very basic - it just logs on if I'm not already on, gets email, and loads some Mac web sites in separate windows.
-If you haven't done any scripting (or are leery of programming), here's the script in its full glory.
+My AppleScript is very basic – it just logs on if I’m not already on, gets email, and loads some Mac websites in separate windows.
+If you haven’t done any scripting (or are leery of programming), here’s the script in its full glory.

 if (state of (PPP status) is "idle") then